paulogdm/fale_bonito/README.md

-# Amazing CRUD project using firestore, antd and hooks ;)
+# Amazing (to me!)
+CRUD project using firestore, antd and react hooks ;)

-## This is a pet project, with purpose only of studies!
+## This is a lab project, with purpose only of studies!